camunda/camunda-docs/docs/reference/supported-environments.md

 :::note Elasticsearch support
 [Elastic's Elasticsearch](https://www.elastic.co/elasticsearch/) is the only supported version of Elastic compatible with Optimize.

-AWS Opensearch is not supported at this time.
+AWS OpenSearch is not supported at this time.
 :::